ibireme/yyjson/doc/API.md

 ## API for immutable/mutable data

-The library have 2 types of data structures: immutable and mutable:
+The library has 2 types of data structures: immutable and mutable:

 |          | Immutable  | Mutable        |
 |----------|------------|----------------|